rachayita/OpsNotes/rust/rust.md

 - if a trait method returns the concrete `Self` type
   - but a trait object forgets the exact type that `Self` is
     - there is no way the method can use the original concrete type
-- trait objects are right choice whenever needed a collection of values of mixed types, all together
+- trait objects are right choice when needed collection of mixed type values, all together
 - Possible reason to use trait objects is to reduce the total amount of compiled code
-  - rust may have to compile a generic function many times, once for each type it’s used with
+  - may compile generic function many times, once for each type it’s used with
 - generics have two important advantages over trait objects:
   1. speed: rust can evaluate it at compile time, so that there’s no runtime cost at all
+    - rust never knows what type of value a trait object points to untill run time
+      - if you pass a Sink,
+        - overhead of calling virtual methods and checking for errors still applies
   2. not every trait can support trait objects
-- rust never knows what type of value a trait object points to until run time
-  - so even if you pass a Sink, overhead of calling virtual methods and checking for errors still applies
-- second advantage of generics is that not every trait can support trait objects
-  - traits support several features, such as static methods
+    - static methods that work only with generics
-    - that work only with generics: they rule out trait objects entirely
+      - they rule out trait objects entirely
-- A trait that uses the `Self` type is incompatible with trait objects
+    - trait that uses `Self` type is incompatible with trait objects
-- with trait objects, you lose the type information Rust needs to type-check your program
+- with trait objects, type info is lost, needed to type-check your program
 - a trait object points to both
   - an instance of a type implementing our specified trait
   - as well as a table used to lookup trait methods on that type at runtime